qianyunfan/Obsidian-Vault/cs learn/graphics/basic/Learning Modern 3D Graphics Programming.md

 - Image is made up of 2D pixels(picture element).
 - 3D world into a 2D image of that world is called _rendering_.
 - Rasterization is a step to render.
 A rendering system that uses rasterization is called a _rasterizer._ Raterizer use triangle to render everything.
 Such series of triangle is often called _mesh_ _geometry_ or _model_.
    It is suitable for hardware accelerate because the process of rasterizer is a pipeline, which gets the vertex of triangle and finally outputs image we want.
 There are numerous triangle in one frame, CPU can calculate them in order but slow.
-GPU
+GPU is capable of parallel calculate